Executive Director Credential Course- Texas

 1. Step One- Enroll in course, download and submit application and gain approval.
 Make sure you include a copy of your high school diploma, college diploma or GED and your 1st aid and CPR card or certificate with your application.

-5. Step Five- Once all modules are complete their will be a post test that covers all modules.
+5. Step Five- Once all modules are complete there will be a post test that covers all modules.
 This is an open notes test, you can use any of the notes, activities and the copy of minimum standards to complete the test.